DimensionSoftware/instant-skeleton/README.md

 5. How can I enable &amp; disable features with zero impact for those unused?

-       We've implemented the famous TODO example for you to demonstrate glueing functionality together.
+       We've implemented the famous TODO example for you to demonstrate building high-level functionality.
 Don't need it anymore?
 Disable it--simple:

        ```sh
        vim shared/features.ls